PokeAPI/ditto/README.rst

     cd ~/ditto
     rm -r ./data
-    pip3 install -r requirements.txt # If you didn't do this already python3 setup.py develop --user
+    pip3 install -r requirements.txt # If you didn't do these two already python3 setup.py develop --user  #
     ditto clone --source http://localhost/ --destination ./data

 This will crawl your local instance of PokeAPI and copy all the data to `./data`.
 Once that's finished, you can serve the freshly updated data!